-The following key assumptions have been made in determining the outstanding claims liabilities on general insurance contract liabilities.
+The following key assumptions have been made in determining the outstanding claims liabilities relating to general insurance contracts:

-Consolidated and Company 2020 2019
+Consolidated and Company 2021 2020

-Weighted average term to settlement (years) 3.3 3.6
+Weighted average term to settlement (years) 3.0 3.3

-Weighted average economic inflation rate 3.4% 3.7%
+Weighted average economic inflation rate 3.3% 3.4%

 Superimposed inflation rate 2.1% 2.1%

-Discount rate 0.8% 1.3%
+Discount rate 1.0% 0.8%

-Claims handling expense ratio 5.2% 4.9%
+Claims handling expense ratio 5.2% 5.2%

-Risk margin 16.9% 16.3%
+Risk margin 15.6% 16.9%

-Weighted average term to settlement - The weighted average term to settlement is calculated separately by class of business and is based on historic settlement patterns.
+Weighted average term to settlement - The weighted average term to settlement is the projected term to final claim payment.
+The term to settlement is calculated separately by class of business and is based on historical settlement pattern.